MakeSchool-Tutorials/Launch-Page-Tutorial/P04-Going-Live/content.md

 ![Upload a File](upload-file.png)

-Choose your `index.html` file to upload.
+Choose your `index.html` file and any other images to upload.

 # Settings => GitHub Pages